daehwa00/daehwa00/README.md

 - **Position**: Representative
 - **Achievements**:
   - Spearheaded the creation of a domestic violence prevention app in collaboration with Ilsan East Police Station.
-  - Innovated an AI system for (domestic violence voice detection)[https://github.com/daehwa00/VoiceKey].
+  - Innovated an AI system for domestic violence voice detection.
   - Engaged in the Goyang-City Business Funding Project.

 📖 **[Deep Learning Bible](https://wikidocs.net/book/7888)**